DoctorMcKay/sentry-bot-documentation/src/upcoming.md

 This feature can be used to create role selectors and many other possibilities.

+## New Automod Features

+Additional automod conditions and actions are planned, including:

+- Kick Member
+- Ban Member
+- Toggle Role Temporarily
+- Increment Counter
+    - It will be possible to configure an action in an automod message rule to increment a per-user counter by some amount.
+You will then be able to configure actions to be taken when counters reach a specific value.
+    - For example, if Message Contains Link, then Increment Counter `links` by 1 and expire it in 10 seconds.
+If counter `link` is 5 or greater, then Mute Member.
+This has the effect of muting people if they send more than 5 messages containing links in 10 seconds.

 ## Member Vetting

 A feature to allow you to vet new server members before they can access your server.
 Member vetting will add a role you